 How far is the Bellagio from the airport?

 Approximately 4.5 miles from Harry Reid International Airport.
 A rideshare takes 10–15 minutes and costs $15–$25.
 Taxis cost approximately $20–$30.
+There is no complimentary hotel shuttle.

 Continue Reading